Oxford Parkway railway station: Description

 The Oxford Parkway (Formerly known as Water Eaton) Park-and-Ride is immediately adjacent, with bus services to central Oxford, London Oxford Airport and to the Headington hospitals (Monday to Friday only).

 The station lies on National Cycle Route 51, which links Oxford to Bicester and further East.
 Oxford Parkway has covered two-level parking for 152 pedal cycles adjacent to the entrance, additional to the existing cycle parking at the nearby Park & Ride.
 It has CCTV surveillance.

 The car park has 815 standard spaces, plus 41 spaces for passengers with reduced mobility.
-There is realtime information about remaining available spaces.
+There is real-time information about remaining available spaces.
 There is a fee to park a car but the first hour is free.
 There are also spaces for 30 motorcycles.

 Purchase of rail travel tickets is by machine; there is no ticket office at the station, but there is an information desk.
 Toilet and refreshment facilities are also present.

 Grain silo

-Prior to the station's construction, the site was occupied by a large grain silo.
-This followed a standard pattern common to other wartime silos, taking the form of two banks of ten seven-storey high cylindrical reinforced concrete silos side by side with the space between them filled by a brick access shaft.
-In the shaft there were associated grain handling machinery and two enormous grain driers which extended the full height of the building.
+Before the station's construction, the site was occupied by a large grain silo.
+This followed a standard pattern common to other wartime silos, taking the form of two banks of ten seven-storey high cylindrical reinforced concrete silos side by side, with the space between them filled by a brick access shaft.
+In the shaft, there were associated grain handling machinery and two enormous grain driers which extended the full height of the building.
 It was built in the early 1940s and closed in the late 1980s, after which the yard surrounding it was used by several local businesses including a pet food supplier and a car breaker.